 School lunches are prepared on the premises.
-The menu rotates every four weeks.
-Here is our menu
+The menu rotates every three weeks.
+Here is our menu: The dates are on the menu

 Every effort is made to keep to the menu for the week, but due to delivery problems or swaps made by the supplier changes may occur.
 This is out of the control of both the kitchen and the school.